ILLIXR/ILLIXR/docs/openxr_apps.md

 Godot 3.4 with the OpenXR plugin has been tested with ILLIXR.
 To build an app through Godot 3.4, follow the steps below:
 1. You may either clone Godot with ``git clone --branch 3.4 https://github.com/godotengine/godot`` and build it locally with the provided build instructions, or you may install Godot 3.4.
 2. Clone the Godot OpenXR plugin with ``git clone --reecursive https://github.com/GodotVR/godot_openxr`` and follow the build instructions to build it locally.
-3. For a set of sample Godot apps, clone the following repository with ``git clone https://github.com/ILLIXR/OpenXR-Apps`.
+3. For a set of sample Godot apps, clone the following repository with ``git clone https://github.com/ILLIXR/OpenXR-Apps``
 4. For a given Godot project:
     - Go to the app you want to run (e.g. OpenXR-Apps/sponza) and delete the contents of /addons
     - Go to the OpenXR plugin you built in step 2 and copy the contents of godot_openxr/demo/addons into the addons folder in sponza
 5. Start your Godot binary:
     - Click import on the right hand side and find the project.godot file in the sponza directory
-    - Once the game scene is loaded in the godot editor, go to project->export->linux (runnable).
+    - Once the game scene is loaded in the Godot editor, go to project->export->linux (runnable).
 Set the export path to ./Sponza_VR.x86_64 and under the “options” tab, for both the Debug and Release, point it to the Godot executable that you used to open Godot
         - If you built Godot locally, you may be prompted with a message regarding missing templates.
 In that case, you should also be provided the option to install the missing templates.
     - Export project